 Prayer is the most direct way to establish normal relations with God.
 Through prayer, we receive the work of theand strengthen our spirit; through prayer, we understand God’s will and know how to become a person to comply with God’s will; through prayer, we are protected by God and gradually walk on the way of fearing God and shunning evil. … Without prayer we can’t obey God, obey His work, and carry out His will.
 Prayers are crucial to our belief in God and pursuit of truth to be perfected.
 Prayer is opening and leading the way, through which we finally gain the power from God to practice the truth, do our duty well and satisfy God.
 So prayers play the most crucial role in our life experiences.
 Thus it has become even more important to learn to pray to the practical God and listen to His response!

 All the glory be to God!

 Thanks for the God’s guidance, I understand the significance of prayer, and know how to pray to God with a true heart in order to gain rapid spiritual growth.
-If you have any other practice and experience about praying, you’re welcome to leave messages to us or chat with us via the online window at the bottom of the website.
-We look forward to sharing God’s enlightenment with more and more brothers and sisters, growing together in Christ.
+If you have any other practice and experience about praying, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
+We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.